I don’t know who you are, I shall call you the New Mum, you posted this on social media stating that parents are lazy…

-But what really angers me about your post is the damage it does to all those new mums that maybe aren’t coping as well.
+But what really angers me about your post is the damage it does to all those new mums that maybe aren’t coping as well as you.

-Maybe they had a traumatic birth and two weeks later they are still in their pajamas.
+Maybe they had a traumatic birth and two weeks later they are still in their pyjamas.

 Maybe they have a baby who hasn’t taken to kindly to being outside of the womb, and wants to be held all the time, so they have’t had time for a hot dinner let alone clean the house?

 Or maybe their hormones are in overdrive and they are finding it hard to adjust to the new world of motherhood.